stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # 1. Introduction <a name="Introduction"/>
-At the time of the writing of this notebook (**updated May 13, 2020**), the world has descended into mass panic, fueled by misinformation in media and social media.
+At the time of the writing of this notebook, the world has descended into mass panic, fueled by misinformation in media and social media.
 Unfortunately, both fact and hype exist in discussions regarding COVID-19.
 This notebook will consider data publically available from the Centers for Disease Control and Prevention (CDC) [[1](https://www.cdc.gov/coronavirus/2019-ncov/index.html)]  and World Health Organization (WHO) [[2](https://www.who.int/csr/don/12-january-2020-novel-coronavirus-china/en/)].  **As Data Scientists, it is our job to analyze data to help others make informed data-driven decisions.**

 **Note from the authors:** This analysis is based on the study of data science and machine learning.
 We are not health professionals or epidemiologists, and the analysis/opinions of this article should not be interpreted as professional advice.